 There's only one thing that can truly cool you down on a scorching-hot summer day: the best ice cream in Chicago.
 Thankfully, the city is dotted with shops that serve flavorful gelato, frosty Italian ice, fancy-ass popsicles and sky-high cones of hand-spun custard.
 It's easy to see why ice cream is the best dessert in Chicago—and perhaps a Chicago attraction in its own right.
 Want to taste five flavors at once?
 Original Rainbow Cone is where it's at.
 Looking for sundaes with a side of old-school vibes?
 Check out Margie's Candies.
 Ever wondered what saffron-flavored sorbet tastes like?
 Black Dog Gelato has you covered.
 No matter what you have planned this summer in Chicago, these top-notch ice cream shops will give you a sugar rush while keeping you cool.
 Lick your way through the best ice cream in Chicago!

 RECOMMENDED: Explore more of the best restaurants in Chicago

-Chicago's best ice cream shops
+The best ice cream in Chicago

 Sweet Occasions fans can stop their mourning: The ice-cream slinger that took over this space is practically identical to the previous tenant—only upgraded.
 The walls are decked out in grays and dark blues, and the food menu now includes hot panini, crêpes and waffles.
 Most important, the ice cream is the same (Chocolate Shoppe from Madison, Wisconsin).
 The scoops are now offered in over-the-top sundaes, but save the cash and the sugar overload—this ice cream holds up well enough on its own.